ABF2000/ABF2000/README.md

 - 👀 I’m interested in Programming and Video Games
 - 🌱 I’m currently programming in C# and learning WPF (Windows Presentation Foundation) to create applications with a clean GUI

-- 📫 How to reach me:
-      Email: Adamfaber2000@live.dk